acts-project/acts/docs/examples/howto/run_ckf_tracking.rst

 * Global maximum number of measurements on a surface.
 This could be set up via ``--ckf-selection-nmax``

 The digitization of the truth hits must also be configured.
-Since the command-line configuration of this step can get unwieldy, an example json configuration file for the smearing digitizer is provided with the source code.
+Since the command-line configuration of this step can get unwieldy, an example JSON configuration file for the smearing digitizer is provided with the source code.
-The detector volumes and layers used in the space point maker are also configured using another example json file in the source code.
+The detector volumes and layers used in the space point maker are also configured using another example JSON file in the source code.

 .. code-block:: console